 Our Scientific Applications Support team has assembled a list of frequently asked questions to help you find answers quickly.
 Filter using one or more categories to focus on specific topics, or use the search bar to perform a text search.

-Which repair pathway is most commonly used to repair CRISPR mediated double stranded breaks, NHEJ or HDR?
+NHEJ vs HDR: Which repair pathway to repair CRISPR mediated double stranded breaks?

 The efficiency of HDR is determined by the concentration of donor DNA present at the time of repair, the length of the homology arms of the donor DNA, the cell cycle, and the activity of the endogenous repair systems .
 These factors contribute to the high variability of HDR efficiency observed across cell lines, particularly in immortalized cells .
 It is important to determine the optimal HDR conditions for each cell line.